2001: A Space Odyssey: Influence

 To commemorate the 50th anniversary of the film's release, an exhibit called "The Barmecide Feast" opened on 8 April 2018, in the Smithsonian Institution's National Air and Space Museum.
-The exhibit features a fully realised, full-scale reflection of the neo-classical hotel room from the film's penultimate scene.
+The exhibit features a fully realised, full-scale reflection of the rococo hotel room from the film's penultimate scene.
 Director Christopher Nolan presented a 70 mm print of 2001 for the film's 50th anniversary at the 2018 Cannes Film Festival on 12 May.
 The new 70 mm print is a photochemical recreation made from the original camera negative, for the first time since the film's original theatrical run.
 Further, an exhibit entitled "Envisioning 2001: Stanley Kubrick's Space Odyssey" presented at the Museum of the Moving Image in Astoria, Queens, New York City opened in January 2020.
 In July 2020, a silver space suit was sold at auction in Los Angeles for $370,000, exceeding its estimate of $200,000–300,000.
 Four layers of paint indicate it was used in multiple scenes, including the Clavius Moon base sequence.
 The helmet had been painted green at one stage, leading to a belief that it may have been worn during the scene where Bowman disconnects HAL 9000.
 Stanley Kubrick introduced Arthur C. Clarke to Joseph Campbell's 1949 book The Hero with a Thousand Faces during the writing of 2001: A Space Odyssey.
 There are allegorical archetypal patterns of the "hero's journey" in this film.
 Clarke called Campbell's book "very stimulating" in a diary entry.